 The Institute is committed to nurturing the constructive engagement of Religion/Spirituality and Science/Technology, and to promoting a dialogue that is interfaith and multi-science.
-It aims to stimulate interdisciplinary thinking and discussion in contemporary society and to foster encounters of Religion with Science by means of lectures, conferences, workshops, dialogue groups, as well as activities that support the teaching of religion and science.
+It aims to stimulate interdisciplinary thinking and discussion in contemporary society and to foster encounters of Religion with Science by means of lectures, conferences, workshops, dialogue groups, as well as activities that support a more integrated approach to the teaching of religion and science.

-May 2011 saw the establishment of the Institute for Religion and Science, an exciting new venture hosted at Chestnut Hill College, and aimed at the “constructive engagement” of religion & science throughout the Greater Philadelphia Area.
-The Institute continues the successful tradition of the Metanexus Institute which has relocated to New York City.
-Emphasizing an interfaith approach to this interdisciplinary discipline, the Institute is building a diverse Advisory Board and working on outreach programs to diverse religious and educational institutions in our area.
+May 2011 saw the establishment of the Institute for Religion and Science, an exciting new venture hosted at Chestnut Hill College that aims to enhance the possibilities for the “constructive engagement” of Religion and Science throughout the Greater Philadelphia Area.
+Emphasizing an interfaith approach to this interdisciplinary discipline, the Institute is working on outreach programs to diverse religious and educational institutions in our area.